peteroupc/html3dutil/doc/H3DU.Math.md

 In this projection, the left clipping plane is parallel to the right clipping plane and the top to the bottom.

+The projection returned by this method only scales and/or shifts the view, so that objects with the same size won't appear smaller as they get more distant from the "camera".

+When just this matrix is used to transform vertices, the X, Y, and Z coordinates within the view volume (as is the case in WebGL) will range from -1 to 1.
+For a matrix in which Z coordinates range from 0 to 1, divide the 11th and 15th elements of the result (zero-based index 10 and 14) by 2, then add 0.5 to the 15th element.

 This method is designed for enabling a <a href="tutorial-glmath.md">right-handed coordinate system</a>.
 To adjust the result of this method for a left-handed system, reverse the sign of the 9th, 10th, 11th, and 12th elements of the result (zero-based indices 8, 9, 10, and 11).

-The projection returned by this method only scales and/or shifts the view, so that objects with the same size won't appear smaller as they get more distant from the "camera".

 #### Parameters